 Click the icon above to listen to this audio poem.

-About his book-length poem, Four Good Things, Robert Pinsky wrote: "One of the great American poems.
+About his book-length poem, Four Good Things (Mariner Books, 1980), Robert Pinsky wrote: "One of the great American poems.
 Beautiful and profound, its subject is the modern conundrum of the human ability to plan, invent and construct, and the stifling, destructive consequences."

 McMichael was the 2007 recipient of the Academy of American Poets Fellowship.
 His other honors include a Eunice Tietjens Memorial Prize, a Guggenheim Fellowship, a Whiting Foundation Writer's Award, the Arthur O. Rense Prize from the American Academy of Arts and Letters, and the Shelley Memorial Prize from the Poetry Society of America.

 The poet C.K.
 Williams has said: "James McMichael has for many years been one of our most innovative poets, with a broad thematic range, and a passionate commitment to the truths of life and art.
 His poems are at once as capacious as novels, formally inventive, and emotionally profound."
 He is professor of English and comparative literature at the University of California at Irvine.